shridarpatil/frappe-docker/README.md

 ### Creating site

-The frappe container created from above will not have sites folder yet.
-Inorder to create a site, execute the startup script as `/bin/sh start_up.sh new_site <arguments>`.
+The frappe container created from above will have a sites folder but no site is created yet.
+Inorder to create a site check the example below.

-The idea here is sites folder in frappe setup is a one time task and should not be executed everytime the image is built.
+The idea here is creation of site in frappe setup is a one time task and should not be executed everytime the image is built.

-Hence the creation of site part is not included in actual Dockerfile but is seperated out into a script file which will have to be manually executed by getting inside the docker only once.
+Hence the creation of site part is not included in actual Dockerfile but has to be manually executed by getting inside the docker only once.

+e.g:

+    Step1: Get Inside docker.
+        docker exec -it <name of the container> /bin/sh

+    Step2: Create a site.
-e.g: `bench new-site site1.local --force --db-type postgres --db-root-username postgres --db-root-password <password>`
+        bench new-site site1.local --force --db-type postgres --db-root-username postgres --db-root-password <password>

 ### Build phase